Harassment and the Law in BC

 What most people don’t fully understand about civil legal proceedings is that there is a lot more going on that is confidential, usually on a “without prejudice” basis which simply means it is not something that is evidence to be considered or determined by a court.
 Given the confidential nature of legal proceedings as a function of a rule called the “implied undertaking rule”, there are often good outcomes through negotiations before a matter needs to actually go to trial.

 While the Courts do not have jurisdiction to force a party to apologize or take steps to improve a potentially systemic problem, litigation may often have that effect as a deterrent against improper conduct.
 Negotiations can be creative and I personally encourage parties, where possible, to see if there is a pathway that will allow for some degree of reconciliation on the issues before seeking a final order of a Court for pecuniary damages.

 If you feel that you need help, you should consider speaking with a lawyer who can provide a confidential consultation and if necessary, legal action.

 Do you need help with a legal issue?
 The team of lawyers in Vancouver at Spraggs Law can help.
-Give us a call at 604 359 1627 for a free consultation to discuss how we can offer personalized assistance based on your circumstances.
+Give us a call at 604 359 1627 or contact us online for a free consultation to discuss how we can offer personalized assistance based on your circumstances.